 The Carpathians remain the top destination for large carnivore observation, like bears and wolves, while the Danube Delta is the best place for bird watching.

 Whatever your option, be a responsible traveler and choose a program that limits as much as possible its potentially harmful impacts.
 Using processed food to tempt the bears to come to the special feeding areas where you can see them has a silver lining as bears can be negatively impacted by this diet change.

 If you prefer to observe birds, choose only local guides.
 Book your tour in time to be sure you’ll have the best ones.

 We encourage you to choose a wildlife tour that offers you a great experience without causing more harm than good.

 We hope we made you curious enough to uncover nature in Romania.
 You can do it no matter your age or fitness level.
-There are enough options for everyone as long as you’re a responsible traveler, and leave no footprints behind.
+There are enough options for everyone as long as you’re a responsible traveler.

 If you’re looking for a guided tour to discover the splendid nature of Romania, check our nature and active tours in Romania.